Knowing the key ranking factors is essential if you want to understand SEO.

-On the other hand, it is not the most important ranking factor for Google – do not expect a dramatic ranking boost to your pages just by including relevant keywords in your title tags.
+On the other hand, HTML tags like these are not the most important ranking factor for Google – do not expect a dramatic ranking boost to your pages just by including relevant keywords in your title tags.

 “We do use (the title tag) for ranking, but it’s not the most critical part of a page.“